avishkar005/avishkar005/README.md

 ## 🚀 About Me

 <p>
-I'm a passionate and curious IT Engineering student from Pune, India, currently in my second year at
+I'm a passionate and curious IT Engineering student from Pune, India, currently in my third year at
 <b>Smt.
 Kashibai Navle College of Engineering</b>.
 I enjoy turning raw data into meaningful insights and building impactful tech solutions — from AI-powered fraud-free platforms to smart agriculture systems.
 Always eager to learn, solve problems, and create value.
 </p>